ziadtd/ivolve-internship/README.md

 - Linux environment (RHEL or Ubuntu preferred)
 - Python 3 and `pip`
 - Ansible (for Ansible labs)
+- Gradle and Maven (for Build Tools labs)
 - Docker Engine (for Docker labs)
 - Minikube or Kubernetes cluster (for Kubernetes labs)
 - Git for version control